 How to reduce stamp duty

-Stamp Duty Land Tax (SDLT) is a tax paid on a sliding scale.
-The current threshold is £250,000 for residential properties, meaning you won’t pay any stamp duty on the first £250,000 of the property price.
-Anything above this amount, will be taxed based on the band you fall into.
+Everyone buying a main residence property (i.e., not an additional second home) is exempt from paying SDLT up to a property price of £250,000 for residential properties, meaning you won’t pay any stamp duty on the first £250,000 of the property price.
+Anything above this amount will be taxed based on the band you fall into.

-Take a look at the table below to see which band your property falls into, and the tax percentages you'll pay.
+Take a look at the table below to see which band your property currently falls into, and the tax percentages you'll pay.

 See how much stamp duty you'll pay